 - “I don’t know what you’re talking about.
 You just make this stuff up.”

 - “You’re overreacting.”

 - “I was only joking.
 You have no sense of humor.”

 These examples are part of a pattern of words and behaviors that are meant to instill self-doubt and let the person gain control in the relationship.

-Responding to gaslighting can be challenging in some relationships, especially if you’ve experienced it for a long time.
+What to say or not to say to a gaslighter can be challenging in some relationships, especially if you’ve experienced gaslighting for a long time.

 You may feel afraid to confront this person if they’re your romantic partner or worried you may lose your job if gaslighting occurs at work.
 So if you choose not to say anything, that’s entirely understandable.

 If you want to say something and feel it’s safe to do so, here are some responses to consider: